The 30 Best Museums In Holland (Suggested By Locals)

 Address: Buurtweg 90, 2244 AG Wassenaar

 Museum Voorlinden in Wassenaar is a relatively new museum that opened in 2016.
-This museum for modern and contemporary art is an initiative of collector and businessman Joop van Caldenborgh.
+This modern and contemporary art museum is an initiative of collector and businessman Joop van Caldenborgh.

-Museum Voorlinden is situated in a lovely garden that is a piece of art in itself.
+Museum Voorlinden is situated in a lovely garden, a piece of art in itself.
 The museum and garden are surrounded by a centuries-old estate of 40 hectares with delightful ponds, forests, meadows, and dunes.

 The garden around the museum Voorlinden is magnificent and designed by the renowned landscape architect Piet Oudolf.
 Lawns and grassy hills surround the sea of flowers.
 The gardens are visible from inside the museum to combine the experience of art, architecture, and nature.